Mindful eating is not a trendy new diet or simple lifestyle change that is guaranteed to help you shed your extra weight.

 - Am I Hungry?
 Webinars & Teleseminars from Michelle May

-- Mindful Eating – Conscious Living (ME-CL) Teacher Certification from the UCSD Center for Mindfulness
+- Mindful Eating – Conscious Living (ME-CL1) Teacher Certification from the UCSD Center for Mindfulness

 - Mindful Eating: Mindful Life from the Mindfulness Coaching School taught by Brittany Wildfong